ethz-asl/mav_active_3d_planning/README.md

-The mav_active_3d_planning package is dedicated to the design, evaluation and application of active path planning algorithms for MAVs.
-We provide a framework for creating, evaluating and employing primarily sampling based, receding horizon algorithms that optimize a gain while minimizing a cost, for example exploration and quality against execution time in the case of autonomous 3D reconstruction.
+The mav_active_3d_planning package is dedicated to the design, evaluation and application of active informative path planning algorithms.
+We provide a modular framework for creating, evaluating and employing primarily sampling based, receding horizon algorithms that optimize a gain while minimizing a cost.
+For example, maximizing exploration and quality against execution time in the case of autonomous 3D reconstruction.

 # Paper
-If you find this package useful for your research, please consider citing:
+If you find this package useful for your research, please consider citing our paper:
 ```
 @beingWritten{
   A paper is currently being written.
   The repo is for confidential use only at the moment.
 }
 ```

+The presented planner is given in `cfg/planners/reconstruction_planner.yaml`.
+A video of the approach is available on [YouTube](#https://www.youtube.com/watch?v=lEadqJ1_8Do&t=9s).

 # Table of Contents
 **Installation**